-• The same day a weapon is found Safer Options should be called for a multidisciplinary assessment of risk for BRISTOL schools, or North Somerset schools should call for a multi-disciplinary assessment of risk.

-- Whilst it is acknowledged that the decision to exclude remains with the Principal it is recommended that consultation with the Safer Options (BRISTOL) Education Inclusion Manger or other agencies (North Somerset) is made so as not to further put the child at further risk of harm if they are excluded. - Alternatives to exclusions should be considered first in recognition that by doing so a learner it may be at further risk of harm out in the community. - In Bristol, police will be notified through the multi-agency discussion held at the 'Out of Court Disposals Panel' to prevent students unnecessarily getting a criminal record. - North Somerset Police must be notified.
+- The same day a weapon is found Safer Options should be called for a multidisciplinary assessment of risk. - Whilst it is acknowledged that the decision to exclude remains with the Head Teacher/Principal it is recommended that consultation with the Safer Options Education Inclusion Manger is made so as not to further put the child at further risk of harm if they are excluded. - Alternatives to exclusions should be considered first in recognition that by doing so a learner it may be at further risk of harm out in the community. - Police will be notified through the multi-agency discussion held at the 'Out of Court Disposals Panel' to prevent students unnecessarily getting a criminal record.

-Preventing Radicalisation - The Prevent duty
+19. Preventing Radicalisation - The Prevent duty